adamhaile/S/README.md

 b("b 4") // b() no longer triggers f()
 ```

-Automatic dependencies are usually what we want: if our formula references a signal, then it must likely depends upon that signal.
+Automatic dependencies are usually what we want: if our formula references a signal, then it most likely depends upon that signal.
 However, there are cases where we might want explicit control over when a formula updates.
 Perhaps it references several signals but should only re-evaluate when a particular one changes.
 Or perhaps there is a signal or two for which we only want the current value and don't care if it changes.

-S provides two functions for explicitly controlling dependencies: .on(...) and .peek(...).
+S provides two functions for explicitly controlling dependencies: S.on(...) and S.peek(...).
 Formulas created with the .on(...) prefix modifier will update only when one of the indicated signals changes:

 ```javascript
 var f = S.on(foo).S(function () { return foo() + bar(); });